caradryanl/caradryanl.github.io/_pages/about.md

 [//]: Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 I am currently a first-year Ph.D. student in Computer Science at University of Southern California.
-I am fortunately to be mentored by Prof. <a href='https://viterbi-web.usc.edu/~liu32/'>Yan Liu</a>.
+I am fortunate to be mentored by Prof. <a href='https://viterbi-web.usc.edu/~liu32/'>Yan Liu</a>.

 My goal is to help the state-of-the-art generative models gentle into the human society without bringing in sudden negative impacts.
 Currently, I focus on the security, privacy, and trustworth of diffusion models.
 I am also interesting in making foundation models and AI applications more efficient and accessible to the public.